Safety Legislation and Obligations

 ACT Plant Supplier Obligations

-Members of the supply chain have a positive obligation to follow the hazard identification and risk assessment process and provide the resulting safety information to purchasers.
 The Act & Regulations also contain details of specific hazard control measures required for certain types of plant (eg. ROPS on tractors.)
 Refer Regs.
-205-226
+205-226.

 Regulator Guidance Material